-The LDT attaches directly to either a follow focus system, smart lens or DCS’ own brand lens encoder the LDT-E1.
-This provides lens data to the LDt directly which in turn is encoded into real lens values for recording or streaming.
+The LDT attaches directly to either a follow focus system, smart lens or DCS’ own brand lens encoder the LDT-E Series.
+This provides lens data to the LDT unit directly which in turn is encoded into real lens values for recording or streaming.

 How long does it take to encode a lens?

 What happens to the data when it leaves the set?

 The post production pipeline will be different for each recording methodology (injection recording of the data into the camera RAW files or internal recording to a MicroSD card), and each production.
 For this reason we recommend testing the LDTs during prep, preferably when doing grids and running the footage through the whole pipeline, in order to catch any issues early.
 Details on how to do this can be found in the relevant LDT manual.
 DCS also offers a pipeline consultation meeting to advise hows best to deal with the data.
 For more information contact DCS at firstname.lastname@example.org.

 Injection or Internal recording?